bitskriegofficial/OSCTF_2024_Write-ups/rev/The_Broken_Sword.md

 We see that the script is comprised of all reversible operations.

 ## Solution
 We reverse the operations in the reverse order as that of the script.
 At the time of the challenge I did this entirely in the python interactive shell.
-Here's an excerpt from by `.python_history`
+Here's an excerpt from my `.python_history`
 ```python
 >>> from Crypto.Util.number import bytes_to_long
 >>> bytes_to_long(b'\x0c\x07\x9e\x8e/\xc2')